 The following points will explain why businesses need to use Inland BOL:

 Since the carrier who picks the cargo signs it, it works as a receipt.
 The signature verifies all the details of the Inland BOL.
 This receipt also works as proof to get an insurance claim in case of any damage in transit.

-This Inland bill serves a proof of what the shipment includes.
-The bill includes all the details of the shipment, including the type of goods, the value of goods, the quantum of goods, where it is going, who will pay freight charges, and where the shipment is coming from.
+This Inland bill serves as proof of what the shipment includes.
+The bill includes all the shipment details, including the type of goods, the value of goods, the quantum of goods, where it is going, who will pay freight charges, and where the shipment is coming from.